-Although the proposal is in outline consideration has been given to the impact on adjoining residents, particularly those occupying properties along Coat Road, and on the western edge of Hills Orchard, however the indicative site plan is appropriately laid out to avoid unacceptable harm through any direct overlooking or other impact.
-As such, it is considered that the indicative layout will not cause demonstrable harm to the residential amenity of adjoining occupiers.
+Consideration has been given to the impact on adjoining residents, particularly those occupying properties along Coat Road, and on the western edge of Hills Orchard, however the proposal is appropriately laid out to avoid unacceptable harm through any direct overlooking or other impact.
+As such, it is considered that the proposed development will not cause demonstrable harm to the residential amenity of adjoining occupiers.